Gilgit-Baltistan: Inside Pakistan

-The territory of present-day Gilgit-Baltistan became a separate administrative unit in 1970 under the name "Northern Areas".
-It was formed by the amalgamation of the Gilgit Agency, the tribal areas of Darel and Tangir and the Baltistan District (later agency) of the Ladakh Wazarat of the former princely state.
-It presently consists of fourteen districts, has a population of 1.492 million and an area of approximately 28000 sqmi, and shares borders with Pakistan, China, Afghanistan, and India.

-While under the Pakistani administrative jurisdiction since the First Kashmir War, Gilgit-Baltistan has never been formally integrated into the state and does not participate in the country's constitutional political affairs.
-The Government of Pakistan abolished State Subject Rule in Gilgit-Baltistan in 1974, allowing people from outside Gilgit Baltistan to buy land in the territory.
-In 1993, an attempt was made by the High Court of Azad Jammu and Kashmir to annexe Gilgit-Baltistan but was quashed by the Supreme Court of Pakistan after protests by the locals of Gilgit-Baltistan, who feared domination by the Kashmiris.
-On 29 August 2009, the Gilgit-Baltistan Empowerment and Self-Governance Order 2009, was passed by the Pakistani cabinet and later signed by the then President of Pakistan Asif Ali Zardari.
-The order granted self-rule to the people of Gilgit-Baltistan, by creating, among other things, an elected Gilgit-Baltistan Legislative Assembly and Gilgit-Baltistan Council.
+In 2004, a sixth district, Astore, was created from Diamer, followed by Hunza-Nagar District from Gilgit in 2008.
+On 29 August 2009, the Gilgit-Baltistan Empowerment and Self-Governance Order 2009 was passed by the Pakistani cabinet and later signed by the then President of Pakistan Asif Ali Zardari.
+The order granted self-rule to the people of Gilgit-Baltistan, by creating, among other institutions, an elected Gilgit-Baltistan Legislative Assembly and Gilgit-Baltistan Council.
 Gilgit-Baltistan thus gained a de facto province-like status without constitutionally becoming part of Pakistan.
+In 2015, Hunza-Nagar was bifurcated into Hunza and Nagar districts while Kharmang and Shigar districts were separated from Skardu District.
+In July 2018, the 2009 ordinance was replaced with Gilgit-Baltistan Order 2018, which relegated the powers previously vested to Gilgit-Baltistan Council to the Gilgit-Baltistan Assembly, including the legislation regarding the sectors of tourism, minerals and hydropower.
+It also abolished the role of KANA.
+The order however vests substantial executive power to the office of Prime Minister.
 In 2020 Imran Khan Government announced that it would be granted provisional provincial status, and the Pakistani political parties agreed to pass constitutional amendment to propose Gilgit-Baltistan as a province.

-Currently, Gilgit-Baltistan is neither a province nor a state.
-It has a semi-provincial status.
-Traditionally, the Pakistani government had rejected Gilgit-Baltistani calls for integration with Pakistan on the grounds that it would jeopardise its demands for the whole Kashmir issue to be resolved according to UN resolutions.
-Some Kashmiri nationalist groups, such as the Jammu and Kashmir Liberation Front, claim Gilgit-Baltistan as part of a future independent state to match what existed in 1947.
-India, on the other hand, maintains that Gilgit-Baltistan is a part of the former princely state of Jammu and Kashmir that is "an integral part of the country [India]."
+Some Kashmiri nationalist groups, such as the Jammu and Kashmir Liberation Front, claim Gilgit-Baltistan as part of a future independent state to match what they envision to have existed in 1947.
+India, on the other hand, claims that Gilgit-Baltistan as a part of the former princely state of Jammu and Kashmir is "an integral part of the country [India]."